Construction Time Lapse: The Complete How-To Guide | 2021 Edition

 Either way, don’t be an optimist; factor Murphy’s Law into your budgeting and planning.

-The main post-production challenge with long-term timelapse is dealing with huge variations from photo to photo.
+The main post-production challenge with long-term time lapse is dealing with the huge variations in lighting from photo to photo.

 Or as photographers generally call it, flicker.